microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Update-MgBetaRoleManagementCloudPcRoleAssignmentAppScope.md

 ```

 ### -Type
-Describes the type of app-specific resource represented by the app scope.
-Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
+Describes the type of app-specific resource represented by the app scope and is provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
 This property is read only.

 ```yaml